Podcast

 Kerry Westland

-Ep 10 - Inside the client-firm partnership for legal tech success
+S1 Ep10 - Inside the client-firm partnership for legal tech success

 Kerry Westland leads a team of nearly 80 people driving innovation at Addleshaw Goddard – a 15-year transformation journey that’s earned recognition as Europe’s Most Digital Law Firm.